aaronaxvig/hunter-376-docs/maintenance.md

 # Maintenance history #

-Oil, oil filter, and fuel filter changes are mostly described in the log, not here.
+Maintenance dependent on engine hours such as oil, oil filter, and fuel filter changes are mostly described in the log, not here.

 - 2019-10
   - Replaced some rubber rests for lazarette lids